 The TOE can be delivered in various configurations, achieved by means of blocking and depending on the customer order.

-All product derivates of this TOE, including all configuration possibilities differentiated by the GCIM (Generic Chip Identification Mode) data and the configuration information output, are manufactured by Infineon Technologies AG.
+All product derivatives of this TOE, including all configuration possibilities differentiated by the Generic Chip Identification Mode (GCIM) data and the configuration information output, are manufactured by Infineon Technologies AG.
+However, the Smartcard Embedded Software respectively user software is not part of the TOE.

 New configurations can occur at any time depending on the user blocking or by different configurations applied by the manufacturer.
 In any case the user is able to clearly identify the TOE hardware, its configuration and proof the validity of the certificate independently, meaning without involving the manufacturer.
 The various blocking options, as well as the means used for the blocking, are done during the manufacturing process or at user premises.
-Entirely all means of blocking (especially those firmware- and software parts responsible for the blocking, used at Infineon Technologies AG and/or the user premises) are subject of the evaluation.
+Entirely all means of blocking and the firmware respectively software parts involved in the blocking used at Infineon Technologies AG and/or the user premises, are subject of the evaluation.
 All resulting configurations of a TOE derivative are subject of the certificate.
-All resulting configurations are either at the predefined limits or within the predefined configuration ranges.
-For more information about blocking, see chapter 8.
+All resulting configurations are either at the predefined limits or within the predefined configuration ranges. - For more information about blocking, see chapter 8 below.

-Another characteristic of the TOE are the chip identification data.
-This chip identification data is accessible via the Generic Chip Identification Mode (GCIM).
-This GCIM outputs amongst other identifiers for the platform, chip mode, ROM code, chip type, design step, fabrication facility, wafer, die position, firmware identifier, temperature range, and frequency.
+The hardware part of the TOE is identified by M9900 A22/G11/C22/D22, M9905 A11, M9906 A11.
+Another characteristic of the TOE is the chip identification data.
+The chip identification data is accessible via the Generic Chip Identification Mode (GCIM).
+This GCIM outputs amongst other identifiers for the platform, chip mode, ROM code, chip type, design step, fabrication facility, wafer, die position, firmware, temperature range, and system frequency.